Relster27/ACECTF-WRITEUP/pwn/Running_out_of_time/README.md

 >Note : Unintended way to solve this?
 (IDK)

 # POC
-I don't know if this challenge supposed has its own encryption algorithm embedded in the binary.
+I don't know if this challenge supposed to have its own encryption algorithm embedded in the binary.
 But this challenge becomes a **reverse** challenge rather than **pwn**.
 But anyway.

 ## Analyze the binary
 Decompiled binary in **Ghidra**. \